What’s the Difference Between a VA, PM, OBM and DOO?

 Watch the interview with behind-the-scenes business builder Ange Quinn

-The virtual assistant (VA) is an all-round role for someone who is an implementor, taskmaster and helper.
-This generic role could be hyper specific specialist to a well-rounded generalist.
-The common denominator is the VA is working remotely to support the business owner, whether an in person or online business.
+The virtual assistant (VA) is an all-around role for someone who is an implementor, taskmaster and helper.
+This generic role could be anything from a hyper-specific specialist to a well-rounded generalist.
+The common denominator is the VA is working remotely to support the business owner, whether it’s an in-person or online business.

 Administrative Virtual Assistants help with basic tasks that help the business owner like: calendar support, inbox management, invoicing, following up with clients and community support, data entry, website updates, event support and even bookkeeping.